Hongkongers: Ethnicity and background

 "Hongkonger ethnic group" is manually written in the questionnaire of the 2018 New Zealand census.

-According to Hong Kong's 2021 census, 91.6 per cent of its population is Chinese, with 29.9 per cent having been born in mainland China, Taiwan or Macau.
+According to Hong Kong's 2021 census, 91.6 per cent of its population is Hongkongers and Chinese, with 29.9 per cent having been born in mainland China, Taiwan or Macau.
 Historically, much of the Han Chinese trace their ancestral origins from Southern China as Chaoshan, Canton, Taishan, Fujian, Jiangxi, and Zhejiang.
 For example, in the 1850s–60s as a result of the Taiping Rebellion and in the 1940s prior to the establishment of the People's Republic of China in 1949.
 Thus, immigrants from Guangdong and their descendants have long constituted the majority of the ethnic Chinese residents of Hong Kong, which accounts for the city's broad Cantonese culture.
 The Cantonese language, a form of Yue Chinese, is the primary language of Hong Kong and that used in the media and education.
 For that reason, while there are groups with ancestral roots in more distant parts of China, such as Shanghai and Shandong, as well as members of other Han Chinese subgroups, such as the Hakka, Hokkien, and Teochew, residents who are Hong Kong-born and/or raised often assimilate into the mainstream Cantonese identity of Hong Kong and typically adopt Cantonese as their first language.
 Cantonese continues to remain the dominant language, spoken by 93.7% of the population in 2021.
 However, Mandarin has become increasingly important in daily life, with more residents speaking it due to growing ties with the Mainland.
 This change in linguistic trends is shaping the territory's cultural future and its role within the greater Chinese-speaking world.

 Simultaneously, there has been an increase in the number of new immigrants from mainland China, influencing both demographic composition and linguistic trends in the territory.
 At the same time Mainland China holds the largest number of Hong Kong residents outside of Hong Kong.